Rapier (missile): Tracked Rapier

 From moving to firing took only 30 seconds, a tremendous improvement over Towed Rapier, which required at least 15 minutes to unlimber, cable-up and align.
-A further difference between Towed and Tracked Rapier was that the Tracked Rapier launcher had eight (protected) missile rails compared with the four of the towed system, enhancing firepower and reducing re-supply requirements.
+A further difference between Towed and Tracked Rapier was that the Tracked Rapier launcher had eight (protected) missile rails compared with four in the towed system, enhancing firepower and reducing re-supply requirements.
 It was also air-portable, ready to deploy on landing, in C-130 aircraft.

 There was no room for Blindfire on a single RCM748 vehicle, so this was instead towed or was to be carried on a separate modified M548/RCM748.
 Feeding data to the control system in the firing unit again required setup time to connect the two pieces of equipment.

-The system had not yet been fully developed when the Shah fell from power in 1978.
+The system had not yet been fully developed when the Iranian Shah fell from power in 1978.
 The vehicles were later purchased by the British Army as part of a Fixed-price Develop and Supply contract.
 The first production Tracked Rapier was accepted on time and to cost at Wellington Barracks in early 1981, and entered service with 11 (Sphinx) Air Defence Battery, of 22 Air Defence Regiment, Royal Artillery in 1983 in Napier Barracks near Dortmund.

-After initially entering service at Towed FSB1 standard, with planar array radar and the 'Pointing Stick', the Tracked Rapiers were upgraded, with the latest version included a Thermal-imaging enhanced tracker which enabled single vehicle 24 hour operation without the need for the Blindfire unit.
+After initially entering service at Towed FSB1 standard, with planar array radar and the 'Pointing Stick', the Tracked Rapiers were upgraded, with the latest version included a thermal-imaging enhanced tracker which enabled single vehicle 24-hour operation without the need for the Blindfire unit.

 A modified M548 Missile Resupply Vehicle carried replacement missiles, a relief crew, and additional field kits, rations and water.
 A further M548 was configured as a REME Forward Area Support team with test facilities and spares.

 During the Gulf War, 12 and 16 Regiment Royal Artillery tracked batteries, quickly fitted with sat-nav for desert use, combined to provide Tracked Rapier support to deployed armoured regiments.

 Tracked Rapier was retired in the early 1990s, due to manning limitations when the Towed FSC version entered service.
 It has since been replaced by Starstreak missile launchers mounted on the Alvis Stormer.